directangular/str-api-docs/source/index.html.md

   - `wholesale_price`
     - If not provided, will be automatically populated based on the wholesale price for the `itemchoice`.
+  - `quantity`
+    - If not provided, will use a quantity of 1.

 The full list of fields that can be set is in [the API schema](https://sonlet.com/api/v2/schema/).